Social Capital

-Most of the material published on this website is originally submitted for a qualification at the University of Queensland.
+A substantial amount of the material published on this website is from a thesis that was submitted for a qualification at the University of Queensland.
 You can cite this work as follows (depending on the required style).

 Claridge, T. 2004, ‘Social Capital and Natural Resource Management’, Unpublished Thesis, University of Queensland, Brisbane, Australia.